kunle123-ui/kunle/Smart-Contract.md

     },{
 ...
 ```
 It has several fields, including `from`, `to` and `quantity`.
-These fields have the coresponding types `account_name`, and `uint64`. `account_name` is a built in type used to represent base32 string as uint64.
-To see more about what built in types are available check [here](https://github.com/EOSIO/eos/blob/b2af4daa8acb64bbb341fd85f7e8a2cd54fa4de4/libraries/types/abi_serializer.cpp).
+These fields have the corresponding types `account_name`, and `uint64`. `account_name` is a built-in type used to represent base32 string as uint64.
+To see more about what built-in types are available, check [here](https://github.com/EOSIO/eos/blob/b2af4daa8acb64bbb341fd85f7e8a2cd54fa4de4/libraries/types/abi_serializer.cpp).
 ```base
 {
   "types": [{